jamilditter/education/README.md

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.

-- **Objective:** Clearly state the main goal of the project.
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
-- **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)

----
+This project seeks to determine whether socioeconomic factors are related to average ACT scores in schools across the United States.
+This project uses NCES data, which contains basic information about each school, and EdGap data, which includes information about average ACT scores for schools and several socioeconomic characteristics of the school district.
+By creating linear regression models between the socioeconomic characteristics and the average ACT scores for the schools, this project came to the conclusion that socioeconomic factors are statistically significantly correlated with average ACT scores.

 ## Project Structure

 ```
-├── data/                 # Raw and processed data
+├── data/                 # Raw data
-├── code/                 # Jupyter notebooks and Python scripts
+├── code/                 # Jupyter notebook
-├── reports/              # Generated reports and visualizations
+├── reports/              # Communication report
 ├── requirements.txt      # Dependencies
 └── README.md             # Project documentation
 ```